-I’ve put the explanations and an Excel template in the post.
-It’s detailed but you need to be able to read mathematical notation and have some understanding of business terms.
+I’ve put the explanations and an Excel template together.
+I’m assuming you can read mathematical notation and understand some business terms.

 I’ll try and explain some of the concepts and cover Selling Price, Mark-up Percentage, Gross Margin Percentage, and Selling Price Margin which are the sales formulas for businesses.

-This isn’t the only Business Ratio out there, for the full bang check out the book
+This isn’t the only Business Math out there, for the full bang check out the book.